 Weed seeds germinate at varying temperatures.
 Crabgrass — one of the big problem weeds in New York and Connecticut lawns — germinates when soil temperatures reach about 55 to 60 degrees for three consecutive nights.

 Apply a pre-emergent product after this happens, and it won’t do any good.
-So you want to apply pre-emergent herbicide during the cool season when the temperature is still in the 50s.
+So you want to apply pre-emergent herbicide during the cool season, usually early spring when the temperature is still in the 50s.

 How To Apply Pre-Emergent Herbicide To Lawns

 Weed seeds are tricky little buggers.
-Despite your best efforts, they figure out ways to spread — on the fur of dogs that might wander past your yard, floating on an early spring breeze, on the bottom of your kids’ sneakers.
+Despite your best efforts to apply weed killer products, they figure out ways to spread — on the fur of dogs that might wander past your yard, floating on an early spring breeze, on the bottom of your kids’ sneakers.

-So even if you’ve done your best job with applying pre-emergent, an errant weed can still sprout on your lawn.
+So even if you’ve done your best job with applying weed killers, an errant weed can still sprout on your lawn.
 That said, here are a few tips for successfully applying pre-emergent herbicide to your lawn:

 - Pre-emergents prevent seed germination — that’s what they’re designed to do.
-That means you want to keep it away from any garden areas where you’ll be planting seeds.
+That means you want to keep weed killers away from any garden areas where you’ll be planting seeds.

 - Don’t plan on planting grass seed within a few months after applying pre-emergent.
 Plan your new turf for the fall.